rsksmart/devportal/docs/05-dev-tools/cross-chain-bridges/index.md

 * Lock and Mint: When you want to move assets from one blockchain (let's call it Chain A) to another (Chain B), the bridge locks your assets on Chain A and mints a corresponding amount of wrapped assets on Chain B.
 * Transfer and Burn: You can then transfer these wrapped assets on Chain B. Once you're ready to move them back to Chain A, the bridge burns the wrapped assets on Chain B and releases your original assets on Chain A.

-## Bridging Solutions on Rootstock
+## Cross-Chain Bridging Solutions on Rootstock

 <CardsGrid>
   <CardsGridItem